Mugen-Spiegel/code-doc-ai/app_doc/car/car.md

 ```

 ## info method

-The `info` method returns a formatted string with the car's information including model, year, and engine type.
-It accesses the instance variables `@model`, `@year`, and `@engine_type` to construct the string.
+The `info` method returns a string containing information about the car, including its model, year, and engine type.

 ```ruby
 def info